 - You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment or healthcare operations.
 You also have the right to request a limit on the health information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
 For example, you could ask that (1) we not use or disclose information about a surgery you had or (2) that certain people are not to be told of certain information.

 - We are required to agree to your request only if 1) except as otherwise required by law, the disclosure is to your health plan and the purpose is related to payment or healthcare operations (and not treatment purposes), and 2) your information pertains solely to healthcare services for which you have paid in full.
 For other requests, we are not required to agree.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.

 - If you pay for a service or health care item in full, you can ask us not to share that information for the purpose of payment or our operations with your health insurer.
 We will agree unless a law otherwise requires us to share that information.
 This must be requested prior to the delivery of services, at the point of registration.

-- How to make a request.
-To request restrictions or limitations, you must make your request in writing to the HIM Director/Privacy Officer.
+How to make a request To request restrictions or limitations, you must make your request in writing to the Health Information Management Director/Privacy Officer.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, disclosures to your spouse.

 Right to a Paper Copy of This Notice

-- You may obtain a paper copy of the Notice of Privacy Practices for Protected Health Information (“Notice”) by requesting one at our hospital/clinic (in hospital/clinic lobby, Gollier Center Lobby, Emergency Room, or from the HIM/Medical Records Dept).
+- You may obtain a paper copy of the Notice of Privacy Practices for Protected Health Information (“Notice”) by requesting one at our hospital/clinic (in hospital/clinic lobby, Gollier Center Lobby, Emergency Room, or from the Health Information Management/Medical Records Department).